 The S&P Should Beat These Stocks Today

-Even with limited traction, there are a number of individual firms the S&P will easily outperform.
-Here are three American depositary receipts the S&P should beat today.
+Within this mixed session, a number of individual names are underperforming.
+Here are three American depository receipts the S&P should outperform today.

 Further Motley Fool investment opportunities:

 At the time this article was published Karl Loomes does not own any share mentioned in this article.The Motley Fool owns shares of Intel.
 Motley Fool newsletter services have recommended buying shares of Intel and Unilever.
 The Motley Fool has a disclosure policy.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.